Arctic Easter Parade

 Travel Program

 You can freely arrange the days on this trip according to your wishes.
-However, in the following day-to-day program, you can find inspiration for activities, and purchasing an excursion package with five excursions is possible.
+However, in the following day-to-day program, you can find inspiration for activities, and purchasing excursions are possible.

 Today, you start the adventure with a guided town walk in Ilulissat.
 Here you will get to know the town, and the guide will point out the places that you can later explore on your own.